The Emirati National House

 The animation was generated by delegated behavior systems that are part of a selfmade simulation package.
 The rendering software was written in Java.
 The rendering time took approximately 8 hours for 3000 movie frames of 7939 x 4340 pixels resolution.

-The opening took place during the Lange Nacht der Museen.
-The piece was screened in turn with screenings byand again from March till August 2006.
+The opening took place during the Lange Nacht der Museen on 27 August 2005.
+The piece was screened for several months in turn with screenings byand from March until August 2006.

 Idea, concept, design, Java programming, rendering